b-harvest/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.farming.v1beta1.Reward"></a>

 ### Reward
-Reward contains a record of rewards at this point in time when farmers receive them from the farming plan.
+Reward defines a record of farming rewards.

 | Field | Type | Label | Description |